12 Real-Life Exorcisms That Actually Happened

 Exorcism: A tale as old as time

-Exorcism came to everyone’s attention with the release of the 1973 film, The Exorcist, which was based on the book, The Exorcist by William Peter Blatty.
+Most people may not know what it’s actually like to be an exorcist.
+Exorcism came to everyone’s attention with the release of the 1973 film The Exorcist, which was based on the book The Exorcist by William Peter Blatty.
 The author drew from the real-life exorcism of Roland Doe (more details to follow).
 But exorcism has been part of virtually every religion throughout recorded history.
 Ancient Babylonian priests performed exorcisms via a voodoo-like rite.
 Ancient Persians were saved from demonic possession via holy water, and the Bible recounts many times when Jesus Christ cast out demons from people believed to be possessed.
 These are the spookiest ghost stories from each state.

 1778: The exorcism of George Lukins